poliorcetics/named-arguments-rfc/00-intro.md

 This is my first attempt at an RFC, any feedback is welcome :slight_smile:.

 Named arguments have been proposed before, several times, in several forms.
-I will list below some links I found on this forum about them.
-I will also try to review what exists in other programming languages I know of before presenting the solution I have.
+This document will list below some links found on this forum about them or in past RFCs.
+It will also try to review what exists in other programming languages before presenting its solution.